 Some people choose pool stabilizer liquid over granules because they don’t feel like the granules dissolve well enough.
-I’ve never had this problem, but I also make sure that I use granules that are as close to 100% cyanuric acid as possible.
-If the CYA isn’t concentrated enough, your CYA levels won’t raise as much either.
+I’ve never had this problem, but I also make sure to use granules as close to 100% cyanuric acid as possible.
+If the CYA isn’t concentrated enough, your CYA levels won’t rise as much, either.

-If you can’t make up your mind, head over to my full breakdown of liquid vs. granules.
+If you can’t decide, head to my full breakdown of liquid vs. granules.

 How Much Chlorine Pool Stabilizer Should You Use?

 If you don’t add enough pool stabilizer to your pool, your chlorine will start to evaporate, so it’s important to keep levels in check.

 Keep in mind that if you decide to add stabilized chlorine tablets or shock, you’re automatically adding a stabilizer every time you’re treating your pool with chlorine.
 Following the proper chlorine level guidelines for your pool should result in adding the correct amount of CYA.
 You can use my pool stabilizer calculator to figure out exactly how much CYA to add.

 In a chlorine pool, the ideal amount of stabilizer is between 30 ppm and 50 ppm.
 Below 30 is ineffective, and above 50 interferes with chlorine’s ability to kill bacteria and prevent algae.
 You’ll generally want about 7.5% chlorine in the pool as stabilizer.

 If you own a saltwater pool, you should keep CYA levels between 60 and 80 ppm.
 Higher CYA levels are necessary for saltwater pools because sunlight doubles chlorine evaporation in saltwater pools during photolysis.